Dakota Fanning Rejects ‘Whitewashing’ Insinuations Regarding Muslim Role In ‘Sweetness In The Belly’

 Meanwhile, other enlightened commenters defended Dakota, insisting the entire plot wasn’t getting out there.

-‘This is how sh*t blows up on social media,” one person stated, adding, “If the movie is based on the book, the main character is white.”
+“This is how sh*t blows up on social media,” one person stated.
+“If the movie is based on the book, the main character is white.”

 ‘Sweetness In The Belly’: First Clip Of Dakota Fanning As A White Ethiopian Muslim In Refugee Drama-Romance – Toronto https://t.co/L8ZPRnTIfu pic.twitter.com/8eFCBiv9IQ